 Causes of Sewer Backflow & Basement Flooding

-Sanitary sewers work by the force and principal of gravity.
+Sanitary sewers work by the force and principle of gravity.
 So wastewater flows in the direction of the natural slope of the pipe.
 This is the main reason that the sewer mains owned and maintained by the city are typically located between 10′ and 15′ deep.
-In many areas they are much deeper than that.
+In many areas, they are much deeper than that.
 Sewer backflow can be triggered by a number of different situations, some examples follow:

-• Insufficient capacity due to residential growth
+- Insufficient capacity due to residential growth

-• Cracks in the pipe
+- Cracks in the pipe

-• A back-pitched drain system
+- A back-pitched drain system

-• Sewer surcharges due to heavy rain or a large snow melt
+- Sewer surcharges due to heavy rain or a large snow melt

 In an office and home plumbing system, blockages are often caused by accumulation of grease, hair, and any physical obstruction in the pipe.
 It may even include napkins, diapers, cigarette butts, toilet paper, and more.

 When your sewer pipe is blocked, wastewater has no chance of flowing in the right direction, hence backflow.
-But the most serious and damage causing sewer backflow conditions occur when a public sewer system becomes surcharged.
+But the most serious and damage-causing sewer backflow conditions occur when a public sewer system becomes surcharged.

 If the backflow comes from your city sewer, the most common culprit is a flood or any massive amount of water either from rain or a snow melt.
 Failure of a sump pump can also possibly lead to sewer backflow, but nowhere near as severe as that of a public sewer surcharge.